google/skia/site/user/api/usingBookmaker.md

 Each method must contain either one or more examples or markup indicating that there is no example.

+After editing is complete, searching for "" should fail, assuming "" is not the perfect word to use in a description or example!
 Generate fiddle.json from all examples, including the ones you just wrote.
 Error checking is syntatic: starting keywords are closed, keywords have the correct parents.